department-of-veterans-affairs/vets-design-system-documentation/src/_components/action-links.md

 ### When to use the Action Link component
 Use an action link when hierarchy requires it.
 The action link is an  eye-catching link to start a digital service.
 An action link entices users to take action.
 Example: Starting a benefit application

 **Note:** Action links will be replacing green primary buttons that link to another page.

+- Use a primary (green) action link to serve the purpose of the primary call to action on a page or a digital start to a service.
+- Use a default (blue) action link to serve the purpose for when there are multiple action links on a page or if actions do not have hierarchy over each other.

 ### When to consider something else